How this ancient Japanese art could help fix your love life

 It isn’t a surprise or a cause for alarm that someone might level a criticism at them.
 It’s merely a sign that a kindly soul is invested enough in their development to notice areas of immaturity and, in the safety of a relationship, to offer them something almost no one otherwise ever bothers with: feedback.

-This is an edited extract from ‘What They Forgot To Teach You At School’ by The School of Life (published on 18 March) price £15 hardback.
+This is an edited extract from ‘What They Forgot To Teach You At School’ by The School of Life, price £15 hardback.
 Check out the School of Life shop here.